 - Need a significant amount of energy for producing biofuels itself = less than desirable energy returns.

 - It is very difficult to collect biomass = need resources.

-- Biomass crops are not perennial (year-round cultivation).
+- Biomass crops are not perennial (living for several years).

 - Certain energy crops such as water hyacinth can cover and choke lakes and provide a breeding ground for mosquitoes due to their large leaves that causes water stagnation.